 - Brooke Thompson

-The highest academic award given by Lynchburg College, the Sommerville Scholarship Award recognizes the culmination of a student’s distinguished academic record over the previous three years of study at Lynchburg College.
+The highest academic award given by University of Lynchburg, the Sommerville Scholarship Award recognizes the culmination of a student’s distinguished academic record over the previous three years of study at University of Lynchburg.
 The award is given each year to a rising senior who, in the judgment of a special selection committee of the faculty, is of high moral character as evidenced by ideals, attitudes, observances of College regulations and personal behavior; has an excellent academic record, in no case lower than 3.5 overall grade point average on academic subjects; and has exhibited intellectual curiosity and scholarly attitude and attainments as evidenced by breadth of course work.